amalyoman/airflow/docs/apache-airflow/security/secrets/mask-sensitive-values.rst

 Airflow will by default mask Connection passwords and sensitive Variables and keys from a Connection's extra (JSON) field when they appear in Task logs, in the Variable and in the Rendered fields views of the UI.

+Note: All the users who is having access to the Variables functionality would still be able to view the masked secretes in clear text format by accessing the API.
+The API endpoint to list the masked variable value in clear text format is /api/v1/variables?limit=100.

 It does this by looking for the specific *value* appearing anywhere in your output.
 This means that if you have a connection with a password of ``a``, then every instance of the letter a in your logs will be replaced with ``***``.